Last summer I bought a charcoal grill for camping. I was so eager to use the grill for the first time that I used the grill without researching much.

 Now, put the grates back on inside the pit.
 Close the lid again and wait for the grates to bake.

 After burning for about 40 minutes in high heat, you will notice the color change in your grates, such as dark bronze for stainless steel and glossy black appearance for cast iron grates.

 These are the perfect signs of developing a non-slippery surface.
 Turn off the heat and let the grates cool.

 Finally, your grill is perfectly seasoned.
 You can now start cooking and enjoy months of barbecues with your friends and family.

 Make sure to regularly clean and season your grill with the above three-part method and get the best out of your charcoal grill for a long time.

 Here are some additional tips and techniques that you must know to season your grill safely.
 These tips will guide you in maintaining the performance of your charcoal grill.

-When lighting the coal, never use your charcoal grill in a bounded space.
-Coal-burning in a sealed area causes carbon monoxide.
+When lighting the grill, never use it in a bounded space.
+Coal burning in a sealed area causes carbon monoxide.